jebhead/java_fundamentals/README.md

 # CodingNomads Java Fundamentals

+Jeb will use these git projects to work through his CodingNomads course.

 This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.

 ## Getting Started